trevordebard/Focus-Up/README.md

 ## About

-There are many apps out there based on the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) that allow you set a timer with the goal of maximizing your prodoctivity during that time period.
+There are many apps out there based on the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) that allow you set a timer with the goal of maximizing your productivity during that time period.

 Unfortunately, these apps do not provide **accountability**.